Chaotic human simulation—Pinnacle of scientific achievements.

 The branch of bio-mathematics is in its infancy, yet it is necessary for achieving full artificial intelligence!

-Communication with aliens and the construction of advanced humanoid cyborgs are based on bio-mathematics.
+Communication with extraterrestrials and the construction of advanced humanoid cyborgs are based on bio-mathematics.

 The only universal language in the universe is the laws of mathematics and logic combined with sound and image (which have mathematical expressions)

-• If intelligent extraterrestrial life has been created at a level appropriate for communication, they must master mathematics and logic.
+• If intelligent extraterrestrial life has been created to a level that is appropriate for communication, it must possess a mastery of mathematics and logic.

-• Mathematics is the language of nature, and even if the aliens' symbols are different from ours, deciphering mathematics is not relatively complex.
+• Mathematics is the language of nature, and even if the extraterrestrial symbols are different from ours, deciphering mathematics is not relatively complex.

-Although not romantic, concepts like beauty and love, positive and negative emotions, and memories can probably have mathematical expressions.
-The question is philosophical, but its application has far-reaching implications for the human race.
+Although not romantic, concepts such as beauty and love, positive and negative emotions, and memories can likely have mathematical expressions.
+The question is philosophical, but its implications are far-reaching for the human race.

-• This is where the story begins to become much more exciting and complicated.
-If we have reached a perfect human body simulation, living in a complete simulation is more plausible.
+• It is where the story begins to become much more exciting and complicated.
+Living in a complete simulation is more plausible if we have reached a perfect human body simulation.
 Still, even well-known physicists do not rule out this possibility.
-It is precisely the possibility that we live in a simulation that solves many of the mysteries of modern physics!
+It is precisely the possibility that we live in a simulation that helps solve many of the mysteries of modern physics.

-To prove that we live with absolute free will, without external involvement, is enough to prove that at least one human activity cannot be expressed using mathematical algorithms.
+Proving that we live with absolute free will without external involvement is enough to prove that at least one human activity cannot be expressed using mathematical algorithms.

 Alan Turing proved that any mathematical algorithm could be translated into a Turing machine. (computer) The simulation question can be phrased in the following way: